bdulac/polymeria/_posts/2015-01-24-installation-bower.md

 &lt;/body&gt;
 &lt;/html&gt;</pre>
 <p>
 Using directly the  resources in the <em>bower_components</em> directory is easy and appropriate for development.
-If you wish to copy the dependencies in your project, these should be in a same folder to preserve the relative URIs.
+If you wish to copy the dependencies in your project, these should be in a same folder to preserve the relative URIs linking the components.
 Here are the required sub-directories of <em>bower_components</em>:
 </p>
 <ul>
   <li>webcomponentsjs</li>